SmithWillSuffice/spiritualecon/README.md

 # spiritualecon
-Softwre for exploring macroeconomics, with a spiritual philosophy ad motive in mind.
+Free-libre software for exploring macroeconomics, with a spiritual philosophy and motive in mind.